smartcontractkit/chain-selectors/README.md

 Rules for `network_instance`:
-1. If chain has an officially-named testnet, use it, e.g celo-testnet-alfajores, ethereum-testnet-holesky
+1. If chain has an officially-named testnet, use it, e.g `celo-testnet-alfajores`, `ethereum-testnet-holesky`
 2. If not above, and chain is a rollup, use the name of its settlement network, e.g `base-testnet-sepolia`
-3. If not above, use a number, e.g bsc-testnet-1
+3. If not above, use a number, e.g `bsc-testnet-1`

 Example chain names that comply with the format:
 ```